Service Dog Etiquette

 Most service dogs will be well-behaved and have been trained to be socially polite.

 If you encounter a service dog who isn’t being polite, find out first if there was a good reason for his behavior (barking, growling, poor manners).
 If the behavior is destructive or is disrupting an activity or situation, you can ask the person to remove the dog.

 Keep in mind, some dogs are trained to bark a few times before their person is about to encounter a seizure, so there may be a legitimate reason for behaviors that you might not be aware of; so hesitate before jumping to conclusions (I suppose that is a good idea for the rest of life, as well.)

 If you’re very afraid of dogs, you still have a few options for what to do if you encounter a person with their dog if you are at work or in another public space.
 If possible, just stay away from the area where the dog is.

 If you are at your place of work, see if you can privately arrange for a co-worker to assist with your tasks.
 Another option is to ask the person if it’s alright for the dog to lie down, as long as it doesn’t interfere with its work.

 I think it is safe to say that these dogs would be far less likely to bark or bite at you compared to any random dog you might encounter in the park.
 However, the fear of dogs is a real thing and I can understand that.

 If Other People Complain About the Service Dog

 Some people may not be sensitive or informed about service dogs whatsoever.
 If someone complains and does not wish to have the dog present, you can explain to them that this is a working dog that is medically necessary.
 Federal law allows and protects the rights of the person who has the dog and they are together permitted in public places.

 This is not a pet.
-Dare I say this is more like a medical aid than a pet; similar to a wheelchair, crutches, or a prescription medication.
-It is required for the safety and wellbeing of the person.
+This is more like a medical aid than a pet; similar to a wheelchair, crutches, or prescription medication.
+It is required for the safety and well-being of the person.